FCI-Standard N° 223 / 09.01.2020 / GB

 CLASSIFICATION F.C.I.: Group 1 Sheepdogs and Cattle Dogs.

 Section 1 Sheepdogs.
-Without working trial.
+With working trial.

 BRIEF HISTORICAL SUMMARY: